-Patients with excessive daytime sleepiness (EDS, hypersomnia, or hypersomnolence) have impaired function due to difficulty maintaining wakefulness or alertness at appropriate times during the day.
+INTRODUCTION — Patients with excessive daytime sleepiness (EDS) have impaired function due to difficulty maintaining wakefulness or alertness at appropriate times during the day.
 Complaints of EDS, or related terms such as tiredness, fatigue, and lack of energy, constitute some of the most common issues presented to clinicians.
 EDS is important to recognize because it can signal an undiagnosed sleep disorder or other treatable conditions.
-In addition, EDS can negatively impact a broad range of activities and have important safety considerations for activities such as driving.
+In addition, EDS can have a negative impact on a broad range of activities and raise safety risks while driving or operating other machinery.

 This topic provides a general overview of the epidemiology, etiology, clinical features, and diagnosis of disorders that cause excessive daytime sleepiness.
 Classification of sleep disorders, sleep deprivation, and quantification of sleepiness are discussed separately.
-(See "Classification of sleep disorders" and "Definition and consequences of sleep deprivation" and "Quantifying sleepiness".)
+(See "Classification of sleep disorders" and "Insufficient sleep: Definition, epidemiology, and adverse outcomes" and "Quantifying sleepiness".)

 Fatigue — Fatigue refers to a subjective lack of physical or mental energy.
 Clinical fatigue incorporates three components, present to variable degrees in individual patients: inability to initiate activity (perception of generalized weakness, in the absence of objective findings); reduced capacity to maintain activity (easy fatigability); and difficulty with concentration, memory, and emotional stability (mental fatigue) .
 (See "Approach to the adult patient with fatigue".)